briggsprashar/sports_metric_analysis/Project.md

 - Initial deliverables mapping
 - Checked some parts for code reproducibility
-- Initial literature review
+- Inital literature review
 - Worked on all four selected players and teams
-- Real-world applicability with clinical relevance
+- Real-world applicabiity with clinical relevance
 - Documentation
 - Analysis and Insights